top of page

 • Purchase a lot or niche or;

-• Choose to be scattered in our scattering garden (more info)
+• Choose to be scattered in our scattering garden (more on the scattering garden)

 • Decide how many burial spaces to buy (Note: One grave holds: one coffin, or; one coffin and one cremation vault, or; two cremation vaults.
 One niche holds two appropriately sized urns)